 The Alpha-1-To-One Audio Podcast shares captivating personal stories of Alphas, caregivers, healthcare providers, researchers and others who help make the Alpha-1 community great.

-Each monthly audio program will include their story - how they became involved in the Alpha-1 community, and what motivates them to continue their work.
+Each audio episode will include their story – how they became involved in the Alpha-1 community, and what motivates them to continue their work.

-March 2018 - Hiking for a Cure: Jonathan Maidment
+- Ep.
+2 - Hiking for a Cure - Jonathan Maidment

 Now for 2018 the challenge has become bigger, as he is getting ready to hike the entire Pacific Crest Trail (PCT), also as a fundraiser for the A1F.
 The PCT is a long-distance hiking trail aligned with the highest portion of the Sierra Nevada and Cascade mountain ranges.